isomerpages/moe-kranjipri/_cca/Art Club.md

 The Art Club focuses on letting the students demonstrate their creativity and skills by exploring different genres, mediums and materials.
 They then translate their ideas and thoughts into actual artworks.
 Our external instructors lend their expertise to expose students to various art processes as an extension to their weekly art CCA sessions.
-Some activities that we carry out during Art Club CCA are:
+Some activities that we carry out during Art Club CCA are:&nbsp;

 *   Pottery
 *   Acrylic painting